Deducteam/lambdapi/doc/options.rst

 **index/search/search-query/locate:**

 The ``index`` command generates a file ``LPSearch.db`` in the directory where Lambdapi is run.
 This file contains an indexation of all the symbols and rules occurring in the dk/lp files given in argument.
 The option ``--add`` appends the symbols and rules in the existing index file.
 Without this option, the previous index file is erased first.
-Before indexation, terms are normalized by using the rewrite rules given in the file ``LPSearch.lp`` in the directory where Lambdapi is run.
-In this file, symbols must be fully qualified but no ``require`` is needed.
+Before indexation, terms are normalized by using the rewrite rules given in the files passed with the option ``--rules``.
+In these files, symbols must be fully qualified but no ``require`` is needed.
 Moreover, the rules do not need to preserve typing.

 The command ``locate`` takes as argument a non-qualified identifier.
 It returns the list of qualified symbols having the same name in the current index file.